signalfx/tracing-examples/profiling/docs/03_find_and_fix_slowness.md

 * We learned how to view a series of call stacks captured during a Span.
 * We learned how the call stack can tell us a story and point us to suspect lines of code.
-* We identified the slow code and fixed it to make it faster
+* We identified the slow code and fixed it to make it faster.

-## Further steps
+## Exploring more

 Some extra things you may wish to try:

-* See if you can use the profiling tool to make the starting a new game faster
+* See if you can use the profiling tool to make starting a new game faster.
+* What is causing the deep spire in the flamegraph?
+Can you find the code that causes that?
+* Write a bot or script to repeatedly play many simultaneous games?
+  * How does the continuous activity impact the shape of the flame graph?